senresearch/mlm_l1_supplement/README.md

 ---

-`sim_funs.jl` contains helper functions for simulating data.
+`make_effect.jl` contains a helper functions for simulating data.